What third-party language tests will you accept as proof I have adequate knowledge of English or French when I apply for citizenship?

 - CELPIP General

-- CELPIP General-LS: a 2 skills (listening and speaking) version
+- CELPIP General-LS: 2 skills version (listening and speaking)

 - International English Language Testing System General training (IELTS - General)